Optimizing Hyperparameters¶

 high: 10

+Command to run the objective function.
 The objective function is the main function to be optimized:

-Other Configuration Options#
+Other Configuration Options¶

 n_trials: Number of trials to run